 The Football Associated Challenge Cup, better known as the FA Cup, is a men's professional football club knockout tournament held in the UK.
-With almost 150 years of history, the competition is seen as one of the best in football.
+With almost 150 years of history, it is the oldest and most coveted cup competition in football.
 Million descend onto the stadiums or watch the FA Cup on TV, entertained by some of the best global talents.
-Be sure to catch every game, by following the best available schedule right here!
+Be sure to catch every game, by following the best available fixtures list right here!

-As the participating clubs gained international notoriety, the championship steadily built a global audience.
+As the participating clubs gained international notoriety, the competition steadily built a global audience.
 In fact, by 1938, a lucky few could watch the first final of the FA Cup on TV.

 Clubs in the other six levels need to have played in the FA Cup, FA Trophy, or FA Vase in the past season to meet the minimum criteria.
 With these restrictions, new clubs cannot participate in the tournament in their first year.
 Another important requirement for any club wanting to take part in the tournament is to have a suitable stadium.